9brada6/tabs-with-posts/development.md

 - ➕ Fix order By YASR plugin.
 - Add in documentation to switch to another plugin if YASR plugin is used to get most rated posts.
 - ➕ Add filters for all things.
+- ➕ Say in documentation how YASR rating plugin setting works, and also put a link from settings.
+- ➕ Say in documentation that YASR performance sucks when using to order by this plugin.(maybe say that also in settings).
 - ➕ In the title component, add a setting to how many lines of text should be displayed.
 - ➕ Add a way to invert category icons?
 - ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.